Statistic of the Month – What is the real cost of accessibility?

 Having a toilet isn’t the same as being able to use it.
-Most poverty indexes count services, but they don’t ask whether those services are actually accessible for people with disabilities.
+Most multidimensional poverty indices count services, but they don’t ask whether those services are actually accessible for people with disabilities.
 So real deprivations for people with disabilities are not captured in the data, and it is invisible for public policies.
 If we want truly inclusive housing and infrastructure, accessibility aspects should be considered and the needs of people with disabilities have to show up in the numbers first.

 What if education gaps by disability are being measured incorrectly?
 Comparisons often mix all ages, but many people acquire disabilities after finishing school, and older generations had less access to education.
 Comparing everyone together distorts today’s picture of inclusion.